llvm/circt/docs/RationaleRTL-SV.md

 ```

 **Note**: This ordering scheme is unintuitive for anyone expecting C
 array-like ordering.
-In a C, arrays are laid out with index 0 as the least
+In C, arrays are laid out with index 0 as the least
-significant value.
-In the CIRCT _model_ (assembly and C++), it is the
+significant value and the first element (lexically) in the array literal.
+In
-opposite -- the most significant value is located at the zero index.
-The
+the CIRCT _model_ (assembly and C++ of the operation creating the array), it
-produced hardware, however, _is_ in C-style order as operands are printed (in
+is the opposite -- the most significant value is on the left (e.g. the first
-SystemVerilog) in the same lexical order as the assembly.
-Since SystemVerilog
+operand is the most significant).
+The indexing semantics at runtime, however,
-array concatenation and array creation are listed in MSB to LSB
+differ in that the element zero is the least significant (which is lexically
-left-to-right, the ordering is reversed again.
+on the right).

 In the CIRCT C++ model, lists of values are in lexical order.
 That is, index
 zero of a list is the leftmost operand in assembly, which is the most